CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/ice_walker/ice_walker_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/ice_walker/images/Flowchart.png)

 You should also set the blocks around the player to ICE.
-(Not just the block bellow)
+(Not just the block below)

 You should use positions relative to yourself using `||positions:pos_camera||`.

 **Note: You need to create a box, relative to you, for ice to be created within.
-E.g. using (0, -1, 0) and (0, -1, 0) would just make the block bellow you ice.**
+E.g. using (0, -1, 0) and (0, -1, 0) would just make the block below you ice.**

 ```python
 def on_forever():